-In 2017, Toyota began to build the world’s first megawatt-scale carbonate fuel cell power generation plant with a hydrogen fueling station to support its operations at the Port of Long Beach.
+In 2017, Toyota Motor North America announced it would build the world’s first megawatt-scale carbonate fuel cell power generation plant featuring a hydrogen fueling station to support vehicle processing and distribution center operations for Toyota Logistics Services (TLS) at the Port of Long Beach.
 Today the effort is coming to life.

-The new Toyota Logistic Services Distribution Center is scheduled for completion later this year.
+The new TLS Distribution Center is scheduled for completion this year.
 This innovative 166,500-square-foot facility is dedicated to processing over 200,000 auto imports annually at the Port of Long Beach.
-Targeted to achieve LEED Gold, it incorporates Carbon Neutral, Tri-Generation, Fuel Cell, and Hydrogen strategies.
+Targeting a high level of LEED certification, it incorporates Carbon Neutral, Tri-Generation, Fuel Cell, and Hydrogen strategies.

-LEED (Leadership in Energy Environmental Design) certification means healthier, more productive places for us to live, learn, work and play, as well as less stress on the environment, by encouraging energy and resource-efficient buildings.
+LEED (Leadership in Energy Environmental Design) is the most widely used green building system in the world, and certification means healthier, more productive places for people to live, learn, work, and play, as well as less stress on the environment, by encouraging energy and resource-efficient buildings.

 Using Interactive WebGL to Educate and Demonstrate